Blosc/blogsite/posts/100-trillion-baby.rst

 100 trillion rows baby
 ----------------------

 As a final exercise, we took the previous experiment to the limit, and made a table with 100 trillion (that’s a 1 followed with 14 zeros!) rows and measured different interesting aspects.
-It is worth noting that the total size for this case is 2.8 PB (**Petabyte**), and the number of chunks in this case is around 85 millions (finally, large enough to fully demonstrate the scalability of the new H5Dchunk_iter).
+It is worth noting that the total size for this case is 2.8 PB (**PetaByte**), and the number of chunks in this case is around 85 millions (finally, large enough to fully demonstrate the scalability of the new H5Dchunk_iter functionality).

 Here it is the speed of random and sequential reads: